Chapter 4 · 5 practice questions · In-browser grading · Local storage

 StoragelocalStorage onlyNo data sent to a server

-Building the passive SNR equation
+Build the passive-sonar SNR equation

 SNR_passive = SL − TL − (NL − DI)

-Building the active SNR equation
+Build the active-sonar SNR equation

 SNR_active = SL − TL − TL + TS − (NL − DI)